The three stages of product development where Design Sprints actually work

 • Problem: Customers didn't trust the sizing experience, leading to high return rates.

-• Challenge: “How might we use our 3D technology to enhance the sizing and body measurement experience, ensuring privacy and building user confidence in the process?”
+• Sprint Challenge: "How might we use our 3D technology to enhance the sizing and body measurement experience, ensuring privacy and building user confidence in the process?"

 Restaurant Table Reservation Platform